 How did African prints start?

 Well, how did it start you ask?
-African wax prints (which is actually Dutch-wax), otherwise known as Ankara as it is popularly called actually started in Indonesia as batik.
+African wax prints (which is actually Dutch-wax), otherwise known as Ankara or Kitenge as it is popularly called actually started in Indonesia as batik.
 The Indonesians made batik – colourful print fabrics using a wax-resist dyeing method.
-Eventually, the Europeans, particularly the Dutch decided to imitate the process.
+Eventually, in the 1850s the Europeans, particularly the Dutch decided to imitate the process.
 Then, tried to flood the Indonesian market with colourful, European-made wax prints but the Indonesians rejected the fabrics.

 It is simply a case of what is good for the goose may not be good for the gander when it comes to the African prints and why the Indonesians rejected them.
-It mainly boils down to the technique and inferiority of the print dyeing process used to create the African prints.
+It mainly boils down to the technique and perceived inferiority of the print dyeing process used to create the African prints.
+Basically, the Indonesians believed the wax prints didn’t measure up to the hand-made quality of their batik.
 The Europeans had industrialized the batik-making process.
 The machine-made or roller print version produced some imperfections which did not please the Indonesian market.
 Looking for new markets for their prints, the Dutch eventually turned to West Africa and it took off from there.

 The Europeans introduced the fabrics to West African countries where they were embraced.
 Right now, the various colours, patterns and prints of these fabrics have made their way into the African fashion narrative and are so popular amongst the people.
 The prints are widely accessible and worn by both males and females from all every socio-economic status.
 These Ankara fabrics are now etched in the African history so much that it seems they are not going anywhere (at least not anytime soon).